March 15, Reading 1 – Exodus 32

 Why would God speak of destroying all of Israel if He did not mean it?

-And why would He mean it?
+Why would He mean it?

-What of His great promises as Moses reminded to Him, what of the blessings prophesied through Jacob to Judah, what of David, the lion of Judah who pointed to Jesus – How could there be a lion if there was no Judah!
+What of His great promises, as Moses reminded to Him, what of the blessings prophesied through Jacob to Judah, what of David, the lion of Judah who pointed to Jesus – How could there be a lion if there was no Judah!

 If we approach these kind of knotty thoughts with our human lens and our limited understanding we will invariably come to the wrong conclusions.